“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Then there was direct mail

-Not to be deterred, we found another land investing course that used county data from third-party aggregators to create postcards asking owners if they would like to sell.
+However, not to be deterred, we searched out another land investing course and found one that used county data from third-party aggregators to create postcards asking owners if they would like to sell.

 So no more PDFs!